learn-co-students/git-flow-001-prework-web/README.md

 ### Getting a Remote Branch

 Many times when working in groups, a developer will branch off of master, in this example let's call this branch "change-color-scheme", add some code, then push this new branch to the remote repo for another developer to work on.

 Since you're working on this project alone, you're going to mimic the remote creation of a new branch.

-* You're going to pretend to be a team member for this section.
+You're going to pretend to be a team member, Lauren, for this section.
+Lauren likes to add emoticons to readmes.

+#### Lauren Time

+* Pretend to be Lauren.
 * Create a new branch called "add-fireflies" in your git-flow repository on Github using the pictured interface:
   * ![branch dropdown](/public/img/branch-dropdown.png)
 * Type "add-fireflies" then click on "Create branch: add-fireflies from 'master'", as pictured below: